roblesisaac/dad/api/services/plaid/README-TransactionSync.md

 - **Update Session with Expected Counts**: Records the expected transaction counts from Plaid
 - **Process Plaid Data**: Handles added, modified, and removed transactions
 - **Update Session with Actual Counts**: Records the actual transaction counts processed
-- **Counts Comparison**: Validates that expected and actual counts match
-- **Create New Sync Session**: Creates a session with cursor set to next_cursor if counts match

 ### 3. Recovery Flow